arjunjauhari/hmm-graphicalmodels-kaggle/README.md

 prediction on the 900 sequences.
 This submission gave us a score of **0.89556**.

-Method 4 - Predictions from Method 1 + Manual supervison {#method-4---predictions-from-method-1-manual-supervison .unnumbered}
+Method 4 - Predictions from Method 1 + Manual supervison
 --------------------------------------------------------

 We once again used the predictions from method 1.
 We noticed that for